alex-petrenko/sample-factory/README.md

 installed as an editable pip package.
 Just execute `pip install -e .` from the root of Sample Factory repo.

-Script `examples/train_custom_env_custom_model.py` demonstrates how to add a custom user-defined environment and policy network architecture through external API.
+Script `examples/train_custom_env_custom_model.py` demonstrates how to add a custom user-defined environment and policy network architecture through high-level API.

-Modules `algorithms.appo.train_appo` and `algorithms.appo.enjoy_appo` define entry points to train and evaluate agents respectively.
+Modules `algorithms.appo.train_appo` and `algorithms.appo.enjoy_appo` define entry points for training and evaluation respectively.
 Run these commands from the repository root to train the agent and visualize the policy:

 ```
 python -m algorithms.appo.train_appo --env=doom_basic --algo=APPO --train_for_env_steps=3000000 --num_workers=20 --num_envs_per_worker=20 --experiment=doom_basic